 - If your room is heavily shaded, reduce the cooling capacity by 10 percent.

-- If it gets direct sunlight, increase capacity by 10 percent.
+- If it gets direct sunlight, capacity will increase by 10 percent.

 - Extra people?
 Add 600 BTUs for each occupant above 2.